jonnonz1/nz-statute-book/acts/public/1996/submarine-cables-and-pipelines-protection-act-1996.md

 (2) It is a defence to a prosecution for an offence against section 13 if the defendant proves that the defendant took all reasonable steps to prevent the commission of the offence.

 ### 15 Penalties in respect of certain offences
-Every person who commits an offence against section 13 is liable on summary conviction,— (a) to a fine not exceeding $100,000, if—
+Every person who commits an offence against section 13 is liable on conviction,— (a) to a fine not exceeding $100,000, if—
     (i) the offence was committed in the course of conducting an activity for the purpose of producing a commercial gain; or (ii) a ship, which is used for an activity that has, as its predominant purpose, the making of a commercial gain, was used in the commission of the offence: